Cainthus/insights-se-coding-challenge/README.md

 ```

 ### Requirements:
-Each day/folder contains a folder for each hour, and each hour/folder contains 5 images (one for every second).
+Each day/folder contains a folder for each hour, and each hour/folder contains 5 images (one for every minute).

-Each image filename contem a UTC timestamp in it.
+Each image filename contains a UTC timestamp in it.

 The camera works on UTC but the farm works on local timezone dates.
 You need to read the date range contained in these files and return a dict that aggregates the files by their respective timezone-aware date.